Synthetic Turf Installation: A Step-by-Step Guide

 To keep your turf looking pristine and low-maintenance, a weed barrier is a must.
 This geotextile fabric prevents pesky weeds from growing up through your turf’s drainage holes.
 Roll out the weed fabric over your compacted base, making sure to overlap the edges by at least six inches.
 This overlap is key to creating a solid barrier with no gaps for weeds to sneak through.
 Secure the fabric with a few landscape staples to keep it in place as you work on the next steps.
 You can lay the barrier directly on top of the compacted granite for the best results.

-Step 4: Roll Out and Secure the Turf
+Step 4: Unroll and Position Your Turf

 Now for the green part.
 Roll out your synthetic turf over the prepared base and let it relax in the sun for an hour or two.
 This helps the material flatten out and makes it easier to work with.
 Once it’s settled, use a turf knife to carefully trim the un-tufted manufacturing edge off each piece.
 This step is essential for creating invisible seams later.
 Align your first piece and secure one edge with 5- or 6-inch nails spaced every three to four inches.
 This holds the turf steady while you stretch and position the rest of the installation.